EfficiencyJunky/eec-for-squarespace/README.md

 We will need to store cookies in order to persist certain details about each product/variant throughout the funnel.

-*	CART PAGE: In the case of modifications made on the cart page, we will be missing `dimension6` (sku) and `dimension7` (stock availability) for each item/SKU.
+*	CART PAGE: In the case of modifications made on the cart page, we will be missing `dimension6` (stock availability) and `dimension7` (sale status) for each item/SKU.

 *	ORDER COMPLETION PAGE: In the case of sending the final purchase event on the order completion page, we will be missing the `id`, `category`, `dimension6` and `dimension7` (sale status) for each SKU